cloner174/mis.nr/README.md

         $ sudo apt update
         $ sudo apt install python3-venv

-then;
+To create a new private envirement for our project:

         $ python3 -m venv .nr
-to create a new private envirement for our project.

 now do this::

         $ pwd     #-->>>  copy the shown content
 This is your current path.

-If you see any space in it, you must use quotation whether single ' or double " before and after all the path below when you want use them, Other wise you will get an error!
+If you see any space in it, you must use quotation whether single ' or double " before and after all of the path below when you want use them, Other wise you will get an error!
-Example of existence an space! :: /home/admin/Doc MyDocuments/Python/ --->> I will use it like this:: "/home/admin/Doc MyDocuments/Python/"
+Example of existence an space! :: /home/admin/My Documents/Python/ --->> I will use it like this:: "/home/admin/My Documents/Python/"

 to start working with your lcoal and new created envirement , in linux use ::